Skip to main content

 When the decision as to whether there should be a prosecution has been made, the prosecutor will write to tell the family the decision.
 If the decision is to prosecute the letter will confirm who is to be charged for what offence.
 Only basic information is usually given at this stage, as providing further details about why the decision was made might affect the trial.
 If the decision is not to prosecute, the letter will provide more details, explaining how and why the prosecutor came to the decision.

 The prosecutor will again offer a meeting to give further explanations, either of what will happen next in the prosecution or about why there is to be no prosecution.
-A decision not to prosecute will not be changed as a result of this meeting.
 A meeting will also be offered if, after a decision to prosecute, the prosecutor decides to stop the prosecution, withdraw one or more charges or make a substantial alteration to the charges.

-Bereaved families may bring their lawyer or a friend to the meeting, which is perfectly acceptable.
+Bereaved families may bring their lawyer or a friend to any meeting, which is perfectly acceptable.

 There is no obligation on the bereaved to attend any meeting if they do not want to.